-A few years ago, the world-famous Brandon Stroud and I wrote an article running down the 40 worst Rob Liefeld drawings of all time.
+A few years ago, this site published an article running down the 40 worst Rob Liefeld drawings of all time.
 For a not-insignificant period of time, that article was the top Google result for "Rob Liefeld," which I still consider to be one of my greatest accomplishments in life.
 It's still in the top two or three results returned in just about any search engine if you type in his name.

 All images are copyright Rob Liefeld, because who else would willingly admit they drew this stuff?